JetBrains/Qodana/topics/quick-fix.md

 ## How it works

+<link-summary>Learn how you can configure quick-fix strategies. </link-summary>

 <link-summary>Learn about available quick-fix strategies and running Qodana with the quick-fix feature enabled.</link-summary>

 You can choose between several quick-fix strategies mentioned in this table.